Black Velvet Cake: Perfect for Halloween

 - In a large mixing bowl, whisk together flour, baking soda, baking powder, and salt.
 Set aside.

-- In a separate large mixing bowl, beat together butter and sugar until light and fluffy, about five minutes.
+- In a separate large mixing bowl, beat together butter and sugar until light and fluffy, about 5 minutes.
 Beat in eggs, one at a time, mixing well after each addition and scraping down the sides of the bowl as you work.

 - Add half of the flour mixture and beat well, then half the chocolate mixture.
 Mix well, scraping down the sides of the bowl as you work, then repeat with remaining flour then chocolate.
 Stir in food coloring.